Bixal/acai/README.md

 This program requires Python 3.x and the [Python Acquia Cloud API v2](https://github.com/pmatias/python-acquia-cloud-2) library with the [SSL management patch](https://github.com/pmatias/python-acquia-cloud-2/pull/33) applied.

 ## Configuration
 The program looks in `/etc/acai.conf` and `~/.acai.conf` for environment definitions.
-The config formats are in INI format.
-Each environment is its own section in the config file, and the `DEFAULT` section provides values that are not overridden in a section.
+The config files are in INI format.
+Each environment is its own section in the config file, and the `DEFAULT` section provides global values that can be overridden in a section.

 Example: